influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 #### Data types not compatible with parameters

-Parameters won't work as expected when substituted for the following data types:
+You can't use parameters for the following data types:

 - A `duration` or part of a duration value--for example, the following won’t work: